-In Part 1-3 of our series entitled "The Myth of Expert Advice", we discovered that "experts", people who make it their job to understand and forecast markets or events, are usually no better at their jobs than dart-throwing monkeys, and we set the scene for the subprime crisis.
+In Part 1 and Part 2 of our series entitled "The Myth of Expert Advice", we discovered that "experts", people who make it their job to understand and forecast markets or events, are usually no better at their jobs than dart-throwing monkeys.

 This article is excerpted from Myth #13 of "Jackass Investing: Don't do it.
 Profit from it." by Michael Dever.

 About the Authors: